-- At least one barcode is needed on a trade item intended for the Point-of-Sale. - Only one barcode should be on a label. - More than one label on an item should be avoided - If more than one label is placed every label should contain the same GTIN - Anything that will obscure or damage a barcode will reduce scanning performance. - reading performance
+- At least one barcode is needed on a trade item intended for the Point-of-Sale. - Only one barcode should be on a label. - More than one label on an item should be avoided - If more than one label is placed every label should contain the same GTIN - Anything that will obscure or damage a barcode will reduce scanning performance. - If the barcode height is below the recommended height it is not omnidirectional readable and has an impact on reading performance